 Paycheck Protection Program (PPP)

-Please be advised, effective June 8, 2020, we are no longer accepting new PPP loan applications.
+Please be advised, effective August 8, 2020, the Paycheck Protection Program ended - PPP loans are no longer available.
 If you have questions or are in need of financial assistance, please contact a member of our Commercial Banking team.

 Loan Forgiveness Overview

 Up to 100% of your loan amount may be forgivable if you use the proceeds for these purposes:

 - Eligible payroll costs incurred or paid during the Covered Period or the Alternative Payroll Covered Period.

 - Business mortgage interest payments paid or incurred during the Covered Period for any business mortgage obligation on real or personal property incurred before February 15, 2020.